alexvictoor/node-hiccup/README.md

 *Note: node-hiccup measures are in milli seconds when displayed in the log analyzer UI*

 ## Under the cover
 Just like jHiccup, node-hiccup runs a loop and keeps track of the delay between two turns.
-If the delay is bigger than usual, the system, the JavaScript runtime, might have freeze.
+If the delay is bigger than usual, the system, the JavaScript runtime, might have freezed.
 All the delay are stored in an histogram which is serialized at fixed interval in a log, leveraging on [HdrHistogram](https://github.com/HdrHistogram/HdrHistogramJS).
 Since HdrHistogram operations might increase the load of your application, all the costly treatments are done by a forked NodeJS process.
 Hence the overhead on the event loop running your code should be as low as possible.

 ## Usage